lcarlier/EasyMock/README.md

 That's great!
 A good place to start is by reading the [architecture][arch] of EasyMock.

 ## <a name="user-content-restriction"></a> Restriction
-Currently EasyMock only supports mocking of C functions.
+Currently, EasyMock only supports mocking of C functions.
 Mocking of C++ functions and classes is planned.

 ## <a name="user-content-br"></a> Bug report
-If you find a bug, it is very appreciated to create a [bug report](issues).
+If you find a bug, it is very appreciated creating a [bug report](issues).
 Please attach into the bug report, the command that you gave to EasyMockGenerate and also the header file (or the relevant part of it) which was used to generate the mock.

 ## <a name="user-content-tfn"></a> The final note
 The best of care and attention was given to implement and document EasyMock.
-If something is unclear or is not correct, it is very much appreciated to contact the author and ask for further explanation or fix.
+If something is unclear or is not correct, it is very much appreciated contacting the author and asking for further explanation or fix.

 ## <a name="user-content-thanks"></a> Thanks
 EasyMock's principle is based on [opmock](https://sourceforge.net/p/opmock/wiki/Home/)